 The Liberty University Student Health Center is a family and occupational medical service available to all students, staff, and faculty and their families at Liberty University.
 Medical care at the Health Center is provided by Central Virginia Family Physicians (CVFP), an established independent practice with nine regional family practice offices and three urgent care facilities.
 The LUSHC is located in the bottom of Commons 3, 1606 Regents Pkwy.

-Hours: 8:00 a.m.-6:00 p.m., Monday-Thursday
+Hours: 8:00 a.m.-5:00 p.m.
+Monday-Friday (no weekend hours)